 The Form Builder offers four types of forms: Classic, Horizontal, Super Slim, and Naked.
 Classic forms look the most like hosted MailChimp signup forms, Super Slim forms are great for a sidebar on your website, Horizontal forms work well as footers, and a Naked form has no defined styles.

-In the Form Builder, you’ll find Form Options for each of these forms, like whether to show, hide, or customize the form title, and to include reCAPTCHA.
-We encourage you to enable reCAPTCHA on all your embedded forms to prevent spambot signups.
+In the Form Builder, you'll find Form Options for each, like whether to show, hide, or customize the form title.
+To help protect your list from spambot signups, enable reCAPTCHA in your list settings.

 Super Slim Form